sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/01-introduction.md

 ---
-title: Introduction to Electrical Fundamentals
+title: Introduction to Basics
 slug: electrical-fundamentals/basics/introduction
 sidebar:
   label: Introduction
   order: 1
 prev: false
-next: true
+next: false
 ---

 Be sure to revise the Electricity unit of G.C.E.
 (A/L) Physics.